galoistom/notes/algebraic number theory/Valuations.md

 **Therefore**: Let $K$ be a henselian field with respect to the vualuation $|\ |$.
 Then $|\ |$ admits one and only one extension to any given algebraic extension $L|K$.
 It is given by $|\alpha|=\sqrt[n]{ |N_{L|K}(\alpha)| }$, if $L|K$ has finite degree $n$.
 In any case, the valuation ring of the extended valuation is the integral closure of the valuation ring of $K$ in $L$.

 The proof is almost the same as the case of complete fields.
 The most remarkable of the theorem is that this also chararterizes henselian feilds.
-In order to proof this we will use the [[Newton polygon]]
+In order to proof this we will use the [[Newton polygon]].

+**Theorem**: A nonarchimedean valued field $(K,\lvert \  \rvert)$a is henselian if and only if $\lvert \  \rvert$  can be uniquely extended to any algebraic extension.